rubyonjets/examples/README.md

 # Jets Example Projects

 List of example projects with [Jets](http://rubyonjets.com/).
-Some projects are submodules and some of them are plain subfolders.
+Projects are submodules in the [examples](examples) folder.
 To check out the all projects locally:

     git clone https://github.com/tongueroo/jets-examples.git
     cd jets-examples